KeepeuhCalmeuh/Cigarettes/README.md

 - `/rename <fingerprint> <new_name>`: Rename a peer in known hosts
 - `/addHost <ip:port> <fingerprint>`: Add a host to known hosts
 - `/listHosts`: List all known hosts
+- `/multiline`: Toggle multi-line message mode (use Shift+Enter for new line, Enter to send)
 - `/help`: Displays command help
 - `/exit`: Exits the application